 Between 2007 and 2010 Hans Roels started and conducted an educational project about live electronic music at the music academy of Deinze (B).
 Every week teenagers and amateur musicians could perform music on computers, synthesizers and acoustic instruments and learn more about the foundations and history of electronic music.
 Between 2008 and 2018 he also taught live electronics at the Royal Conservatory of Ghent (School of Arts).

 From 2008 until 2014 he performed research at the same School of Arts on the creative process in music composition.
-A group of composers was examined while they were working on a new composition.
+A group of composers was examined while working on a new composition.
 In october 2014 he received a doctorate in the arts.
 From 2010 to 2014 he also worked as a researcher in the Orpheus Institute (in the research group ORCiM).
-Currently (since 2016) Hans Roels is performing artistic research on site-specific composition and in-situ music performances at the Royal Conservatoire Antwerp (Artesis Plantijn University College).
-Roels has published articles in international research journals (such as Musicae Scientiae or Journal of Music, Technology and Education, etc.), books (The Exposition of Artistic Research, ed.
-M. Schwab and H. Borgdorff; Artistic Experimentation in Music, ed.
-D. Crispin and B. Gilmore; etc.) and given presentations at international conferences such as The Global Composition, 2018; The European Platform for Artistic Research in Music (EPARM) Conference, 2017; Tracking the creative process in music conference, 2013; Linux audio conference 2010.
+From 2016 Hans Roels performed artistic research on site-specific composition and in-situ music performances at the Royal Conservatoire Antwerp (Artesis Plantijn University College) for four years.